 But the thing about WordPress—even if you’re just using it to create an online discussion forum—is that configuring it is both expensive and time-consuming.
 And if you don’t have the time (or let’s be real, the patience) to figure it all out, you’ll be left with a community forum without any community-forward features, not to mention any tools to expand down the line.

-And then there was Mighty Networks.
+And then there's Mighty Networks.
 Mighty Networks is a powerful cultural software platform that lets you bring everything together—your community forum, memberships, online courses, live streaming, events, and more—under one brand, instantly available on the web, iOS, and Android.

 With a Mighty, you get the chance to essentially create your own online forum and run with it.
 Your members can discuss their passion and interests via direct messages, posts, comments, and cheers, and a customizable activity feed.
 Then, whenever you’re ready, you can expand into memberships, online courses, virtual events, premium groups, and so on.

 TLDR: If you’re trying to figure out how to create an online community forum that you can grow and expand, Mighty Networks is your absolute best bet.